 - Minimum viable product vs minimum marketable feature

-As the name suggests, a minimum marketable feature (MMF) is the smallest set of functionalities in your product that have to be provided for the user to recognize any value.
+As the name suggests, a minimum marketable feature (MMF) is the smallest set of functionalities in your product that must be provided for the user to recognize any value.
 The term ‘marketable’ refers to a feature that provides sufficient value to the customer so that he buys the product.

 An MMF addresses a certain need or solves a specific problem.
 It needs to be of high quality and usability, and it applies to both internal and external products.